All About CapEX – Capital Expenditures

 2. Think long term

 At the beginning of a capital expenditure project, you need to decide whether to buy fixed assets with debt or set aside existing funds to purchase.
-Saving money for purchase usually means that you have to wait a while before purchasing the necessary assets.
+Saving money for a purchase usually means that you have to wait a while before purchasing the necessary assets.
 However, borrowing money will increase your debt and may cause you problems with your credit in the future.
 Both options may be good for your business, and different projects may require different options.

 3. Use good budgeting software